Splitting fields and general differential Galois theory: Detailed structure of the paper

-The work consists of three key parts.
-The first one contains sections~2 and~3, we go through some technical considerations that will facilitate our work in the subsequent sections.
-Mostly we deal with differential ideals in tensor products of differential rings and with differential closures based on the mentioned ideals.
-The question of existence and uniqueness of differential closure was solved by Kolchin in~\cite{KL3}.
-However, later proofs appeared in model theory~\cite{Pz} carry more useful information then the original ones.
-The second part consists of Sections~4 and~5 and is devoted to translation of the mentioned results to the algebraic language.
-Due to algebraic analogue of the results from model theory we define the notion of splitting field for an arbitrary system of differential equations and its differential Galois group.
-The last three sections form the third part devoted to scrutinizing new notions and their relations with the known ones.
+The paper consists of three key parts.
+The first is \textsection\textsection~\ref{sec3} and~\ref{sec4}; here all the main technique is collected on which the further exposition is based.
+We consider questions of constructing differential ideals with requisite properties, and on the basis of them --- constructing differential closure of special types.
+Sections~\ref{sec5} and~\ref{sec6} are devoted to the translation of model-theoretic results into the algebraic language; these sections constitute the second part of the text.
+Subsequently we define the notion of a splitting field of an arbitrary system of differential equations and the notion of a differential Galois group.
+Sections~\ref{sec7}-\ref{sec9} are devoted to the study of the new notions and their connection with the known theories.